+Director

-Director karen.jones@azets.co.uk
+karen.jones@azets.co.uk

-Karen is the Engagement Lead in charge of our audit of Lothian Valuation Joint Board.
 Karen is one of our directors responsible for the audit of some of our Audit Scotland external audit appointments.
 She has considerable experience in planning and delivering audits, producing management reports and liaising with senior officers.